xyproto/gendesk/README.md

 Changes from 0.4.4 to 0.5.0
 ---------------------------
-* Commandline options, no need to specify a PKGBUILD
+* Command line options, no need to specify a PKGBUILD

 Changes from 0.4.3 to 0.4.4
 ---------------------------